keithhat/voron0/future.md

 # Current Status
 ## Blockers for printing
-* Retune PID:
+* IP: Cleanup macros; rename LED ones, See if can hide on Klipper Web UI,
+* Look at running/fixing: v0: BED_SCREWS_ADJUST - MAY help with bed levelling
     * Guide: https://docs.vorondesign.com/build/startup/#pid-tune-bed--hotend
     * Hotend with stainless steel and fan now working
-    * Bed with all fans now working
-* Above manual includes v0: BED_SCREWS_ADJUST - MAY help with bed levelling
+    * On printer think:
+        * /home/fly//klipper/klippy/extras/bed_screws.py
+      * Also have:
+        * /home/fly//KlipperScreen/panels/bed_mesh.py
+        * /home/fly//klipper/klippy/extras/bed_mesh.py

 * Re-level bed and setup z-home (z-offset) - with heated bed and hotend
     * Check probing all points is 120; was 121 when cold.